serghiou/best-of-data-science/best-of-r.md

 **[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/)** Book.
 Written by Yihui Xie, who is the creator of knitr and the definite guide to using R Markdown.
 Very well written and contains the answer to 95% of the questions I usually have in using R Markdown.
 A treasure in finding functions of R Markdown you never thought existed.

+**[R Markdown Templates.](http://jianghao.wang/post/2017-12-08-rmarkdown-templates/)** Collection.
+A collection of some of the most important packages of templates for R Markdown (both pdf and HTML).

 **[tufte.](https://rstudio.github.io/tufte/)** A package to create very pretty HTML and LaTeX outputs of identical formatting.
 It uses the Tufte style, which allows producing side-comments and side-plots super easily.
 Highly recommended!

 **[bookdown.](https://bookdown.org/)** Package.
 Vignette.
 A package to write awesome-looking books using R Markdown.
 The definitive guide referenced here, as well as the celebrated Advanced R book by Hadley were written in bookdown and they all look super impressive!
 This package also makes it easy to have openly available books online.